Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 ![image](images/adr-2022-02-backward-compatibility-multiple-version.png)

 This approach also gives us backward compatibility when we have a mix of resources across multiple versions (as happens with both `compute` and `network`).
+We know from prior work (including introduction of the `PropertyBag` field) that conversions between storage versions are lossless.

 We'll only drop these backward compatibility types if it is necessary to do so.